angular/angular/README.md

 * Behave as expected across a wide variety of use-cases without bugs.
 * Behavior is well-tested with both unit and integration tests.
 * Customizable within the bounds of the Material Design specification.
-* Performance cost is minimized
+* Performance cost is minimized.
 * Code is clean and well-documented to serve as an example for Angular devs.

 ## Browser and screen reader support